CodeBeginner000001/Auto-Deployment/see_commit_message/push_based_model_axios/README.md

-## 🚀 See-Commit-Push-Based-Axios
+# 🚀 GitHub Commit Fetcher

-**See-Commit-Push-Based-Axios** is a full-stack application that integrates with GitHub Webhooks to display recent commit messages on the frontend.
+**GitHub Commit Fetcher** is a full-stack application that integrates with GitHub Webhooks to display recent commit messages on the frontend.
 Whenever a commit is pushed to the GitHub repository, the webhook triggers a backend endpoint which stores and serves the commit data.
 The frontend fetches and displays these commit messages using Axios.

 This project includes:
 - A React + Vite frontend that shows the commit logs